-Where's the launch site?
+Where was the launch site?

 Wenchang Spacecraft Launch Site, Hainan, China.

-What's it riding on?
+What was it riding on?

-Where will it land?
+Where will the rover land?

 Every 18 to 24 months, Earth and Mars align in such a way that the journey — or trajectory — is effectively shorten from a nine-month trip to a seven-month trip.
-Failing to launch during this "launch window" would mean the mission would have to wait another two years.

 There is a lot of competition out there, with the UAE, USA and others such as India and Israel eager to demonstrate their capabilities for space exploration.

 But for China, it's also about marking the country's 50th anniversary as a spacefaring nation.

 Zhang Kejian, who heads China's National Space Administration (CNSA), has told Xinhua reporters that over the past 50 years, Chinese space engineers and scientists had overcome various difficulties and achieved aerospace development through self-reliance and independent innovation.

 As with many Mars missions, Tianwen-1 is about learning more about the Red Planet and, through that, for scientists to learn more about our own planet.